 In this photograph showing kindergartners visiting Sandy Hook a week before the official start of the school year, we can see that the three vertical cabinets as well as the table display are completely empty.

 Just behind this board welcoming author Barbara McClintock to the school, what looks like children’s watercolor paintings (sorry, I’m not much of an artist!) line the display built into the lobby wall.
 As we’ll see, these displays often featured artwork created by the school’s students.

-Originally published in the Newtown Patch, this photograph shows four vertical displays, filled with what appears to be a mix of clay figurines and/or pottery (which we will see again shortly, in pictures from the school’s annual art show).
+Originally published in the Newtown Patch, this photograph shows four vertical displays, filled with what appears to be a mix of clay figurines and/or pottery.
 Additional pieces can be seen sitting on top of the table display.

 Taken at Sandy Hook’s 2011 Veterans Day breakfast, this photograph shows victim Jesse Lewis and his grandfather standing in front of the lobby’s built-in display, which features games, books, and other items available in the school’s holiday shop.
 One of the items shown is the Highlights “Puzzles & Games” 2012 wall calendar, which certainly would not be available in 2008:

 Here we can see the changes that have taken place over the course of just one month.
 Whereas the inside of this table display was empty in November, it is now filled with art projects while a painting of a rocket ship – displaying the results of a fundraising drive – sits on top.